-How can we change a file in the system folder of Windows Vista?
-Normally, Windows Vista's default set some extra security measures, compared with the old operating system by Microsoft.
+How can we modify a file in the system folder of Windows Save?
+Normally, Windows Vista has a few additional security measures set by default, compared to older Microsoft operating systems.

 How can we change the permissions of a file system that is protected?